-The term "demographic ageing" refers to the increase in a society's average or, to be more precise, in its median age.
-The present median age in Germany is 38 years: one out of two males in the population is over 37, while one out of two females is over 40.
+The term "demographic ageing" refers to the increase in a society's average age or, to be more precise, in its median age.
+The present median age in Germany is 38 years: one out of two males in the population is over age 37, while one out of two females is over age 40.
 Median age is set to grow not only because of the declining numbers in successive newly born age groups as the years move on but also because life expectancies are increasing.
-By the year 2050, one out of two males in Germany will be more than 51, and one out of two females more than 55 years of age.
-These estimates even include the assumption that there will be net immigration of 150,000 younger people into Germany; if the immigration effect is ignored, the estimated median ages in 2050 will be 53 years for males and 58 for females (see Figure 6, Birg et al., 1998b).
+By the year 2050, one out of two males in Germany will be older than age 51, and one out of two females older than age 55.
+These estimates even include the assumption that there will be a net immigration of 150,000 younger people into Germany; if the immigration effect is ignored, the estimated median ages in 2050 will be 53 years for males and 58 for females (see figure VI, and Birg and others, 1998).